ARMmbed/utest/README.md

-# mbed OS Asynchronous Test Harness
+# Generic C++ Test Harness

 This [lest-inspired](https://github.com/martinmoene/lest) test harness allows you to execute a specified series of (asynchronous) C++ test cases with sensible default reporting and useful customization options.

-Please note that this is a purposefully lean test harness, only dealing with test execution and providing default reportering handlers.
+Please note that this is a purposefully lean test harness, only dealing with test execution and providing default reporting handlers.
 It especially does not support auto-discovery of test cases and does not provide you with test macros or other convenience functions.
 Instead the macros in the [unity module](https://github.com/ARMmbed/unity) can be used for this purpose, however, you are not required to and can use your own macros if you want to.

 Be aware that even though this harness currently has to be used with C++03, which makes the test case specification a little more annoying, it is written with C++11 in mind.
-Especially the use of lambda functions will make the specification a lot more simpler.
+Especially the use of lambda functions will make the specification a lot more simpler to write.

 Furthermore, test failure recovery via the use of exceptions or `longjmp` is not supported, the test will either continue and ignore failures or die by busy-waiting.